Code-Screen/candidates/docs/prerequisites.md

 ### Runtimes

-To build & run your test locally, please install the following runtimes for the language in which you are going to take your test:
+To build & run your solution to a CodeScreen assessment locally, please install the following runtimes for the language in which you are going to take your assessment:

 <table>
     <thead>